alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 images "1.png" to "4.png", you don't want solvers to shortcut the puzzle by trying to load "5.png".

-Again, like the file metadata mentioned above, sometimes leaking info this way is okay.
+Again, like the file metadata mentioned above, sometimes leaking info in filenames is okay.
 An example puzzle that does this is [p1ctures](http://web.mit.edu/puzzle/www/2015/puzzle/p1ctures/) from MIT Mystery Hunt 2015.
 Yes, almost anything can be part of a puzzle if you try hard enough.